Current term (Fall 2024)

 (1)

-where the unknown is a real-valued function of the time .
+.
 In accordance with our interpretation of the model, we shall only be interested in initial conditions of the form

 We would like to understand the long-term behaviour of .
 To this end, we solve the differential equation in (1) using the method of separation of variables.